How to Save on Automobile Insurance

 Credit Score

 Checked your credit score lately?
 The vast majority of insurance companies take credit scores into account these days.
-A high one could help cut your auto premiums by as much as half, The specific scores which trigger discounts are a closely kept secret.
+A high one could help cut your auto premiums by as much as half; the specific scores that trigger discounts are a closely kept secret.
 Still, industry sources say that someone with a score above 700 will be more eligible for lower premiums than someone in the 500s.

 Affiliations